HyperBDR/docs/src/userguide/poc/hyperbdr-proxy-pre-settings.md

 :::

 ::: tip
-The HyperGate is an automatically created cloud instance that needs to be in the same region as the business VPC for DR.
+The Cloud Sync Gateway is an automatically created cloud instance that needs to be in the same region as the business VPC for DR.
 :::

 **Step1.** Click on "Configuration Management" in the top menu, choose "Storage Configuration" on the left, select "Block Storage," and click on the "Add" button.